 9-6-1854 Châtillon-sur-Sâone, FRA - 10-2-1904 Châtillon-sur-Sâone, FRABack to Artist IndexView Artists Paintings

-Jean (Jan) Ferdinand Monchablon began his education at the Collège Notre-Dame in Nantes.
-In 1875, after working as a private tutor, he became a Professor in Quimper at the age of 19.
+Jean Ferdinand Monchablon began his education at the Collège Notre-Dame in Nantes.
+In 1875, after working as a private tutor, he became a Professor in Quimper at the age of twenty-one.
 Six years later, he entered the École des Beaux-Arts, where he studied under Jean-Paul Laurens.
 From 1883 to 1884, he took further lessons in the studio of Alexandre Cabanel.
 Finding himself attracted to the works of the Flemish masters, he took a study trip to the Netherlands in 1886.
-It was at that time he began signing his name "Jan", instead of "Jean".
+It was at that time he began signing his name Jan, instead of Jean.

 Upon his return, Jan Ferdinand Monchablon married Fanny Julien, a pianist he had met while studying at the École, and they decided to settle in his hometown, leasing property there and planting a small vineyard to help defray expenses.
-Despite his relatively isolated location, he continued to exhibit regularly at the Salon and won several medals there as well as at the Exposition Universelle (1900).
-Jan Ferdinand Monchablon painted the 1896 portrait of Monseigneur Turinaz became a success in Paris, as it depicted the patriotic bishop giving a rallying speech on the anniversary of the Battle of Gravelotte.
+Despite his relatively isolated location, he continued to exhibit regularly at the Paris Salon and won several medals there as well as at the Exposition Universelle in 1900.
+Jan Ferdinand Monchablon painted the 1896 portrait of Monseigneur Turinaz and it became an instant success in Paris, as it depicted the patriotic bishop giving a rallying speech on the anniversary of the Battle of Gravelotte.